shipshapecode/ember-3d-nav/README.md

 It aims to make it easily configurable for use with your Ember apps.

 ## Looking for contributors!
-This is currently **alpha**, but if you'd like to help out and contribute please let me know!
+This is currently **beta**, but if you'd like to help out and contribute please let me know!

 [![Demo](http://i.imgur.com/408RMvv.gif)](http://shipshapecode.github.io/ember-3d-nav/)
 [http://shipshapecode.github.io/ember-3d-nav/](http://shipshapecode.github.io/ember-3d-nav/)